imranhasan22/handbook_imran/javascript.md

 Most of the language work synchronously by default.
 Javascript is a synchronous programming language also but if we want to work with any remote server which is called ajax call, javascript behaves like asynchronous.

 ## Synchronous
 It means each statement is executed one after the other, in order they appear in the code(Top to Bottom).
-Synchronous code `blocks` the execution of subsequent code until the current operation finishes.
+Synchronous code `blocks`(whole browser, user can't even click any event) the execution of subsequent code until the current operation finishes.
 It's operations is slow and you can predict the order of execution as well.
 ```js
 const processOrder=(orderNumber)=>{
     console.log(`Processing Order ${orderNumber}`);